Deep conversations and heart-fel

-The twin goals of covenant groups are Intimacy, or connection, and Ultimacy, the exploration of the foundations of our most deeply held beliefs.
-Through the covenanting process, members set their own ground rules and learn new ways of being together without making judgements or corrections.
+Covenant groups are a vital part of our Unitarian Universalist congregation.
+Groups of about 10 people meet monthly to reflect on and discuss significant life topics, exploring the foundations of our most deeply held beliefs.
+Through the covenanting process, group members set their own ground rules and learn new ways of being together without making judgements or corrections.